October 11, 2022 - this season's leaf collection dates have now been loaded into your calendar!

 You can bring large-volume loads to the Saanich Public Works Yard at 1040 McKenzie Ave.

 Where your leaves go

-We also drop off free leaf mulch for residential use on a first-come, first-served basis at three Saanich parks:
+When available, any remaining leaf mulch is dropped off free of charge for residential use on a first-come, first-served basis at three Saanich parks: